Author: Dr. Jean-Paul Rodrigue

 With the emergence of an information society, the transactional structures of the economy have changed drastically towards networked organizational forms of individuals, institutions, organizations, and corporations with more intensive interactions, many of which are associated with new forms of mobility.
 Mobility can be provided in three major forms:

 - Modal-oriented.
 The direct ownership and operation of modes and terminals by corporations (owning a fleet) or individuals (owning a vehicle for exclusive use).
 Ownership guarantees access to mobility at any time.
-Digitalization involves a more efficient internal use of the assets such as tracking and navigation.
+Digitalization involves more efficient internal use of the assets such as tracking and navigation.
 Still, the optimal use is bounded by the ownership setting.

 - Operation-oriented.
 The direct lease and operation of modes and terminals by corporations and individuals.
 Leasing guarantees access to mobility for the terms of the lease, such as time and condition.
 Digitalization involves making assets available across a market, reconciling supply and demand.